Mi-Ki Puppies for Adoption Near Denver and Colorado Springs, CO

 Current Puppies (Listed under their parents):

-Urban – gold long-coat male – six weeks old – charting to be 5 pounds, 12 ounces at maturity – available
+Urban – gold long-coat male – eight weeks old – charting to be 5 pounds, 13 ounces at maturity – available, ready now

 Urban is a pretty gold boy with white paws and a blaze.
 He did not get his dad’s chocolate or blue, so he’s being released as a pet.
 My understanding from the Mi-Ki registrar is that this golden color is getting harder to find in modern Mi-Ki lines, but we’re happy that it’s showing up in Max’s grandpups.
 This makes sense since he’s out of the old frozen lines.
 Urban is trending up slightly on his weekly adult weight estimates, so my guess is that he’ll end up around 6.5 – 7 pounds.
-Temperment wise, Urban is the cuddliest.
+Temperament wise, Urban is the cuddliest.
 He takes a little bit longer to get comfortable in new situations, but as long as his people are near by, he’s happy.
 He is playful when he is comfortable, but he will be the type of pup that prefers to stay by his humans rather than rushing off to make new friends.
-He will be ready to adopt in mid-May.
+He will be ready to adopt in about a week since he’s already 2 pounds.

 Joyce + Heath Bear – DOB 4/13/26 – The Vivacious Litter – ready around 6/22/26

-Venus – black & tan long-coat female – one week old – charting to be 4.75 pounds – on hold
+Venus – black & tan long-coat female – seven weeks old – charting to be 5 pounds, 12 ounces – available for breeder consideration or pet deposit list

-Veronica – solid sable long-coat female – one week old – charting to be 4.0 pounds – on hold
+Veronica – solid sable long-coat female – seven weeks old – charting to be 5 pounds, 7 ounces – on hold for breeder consideration

 Veronica was born at 9:09 p.m., which is also my dad’s birthday.
-So when I saw that, it felt like it was a little God wink, reminding me that even though we experience losses, we still have the blessings to be grateful for.
+So when I saw that, it felt like it was a little God wink, reminding me that even though we experience losses, we still have blessings to be grateful for.
 Veronica means “true image” and “she who brings victory.”
-Veronica carries chocolate and may carry blue, clear red, and smooth.
-She will likely trend toward a higher estimated adult weight, given that mom and dad are both 7 pounds.
+Veronica carries chocolate, blue, tan points, and clear red.
+Veronica will be on hold for a couple more weeks for me to evaluate her for our program.
+She has been tested with Embark and carries everything but smooth.
+She has a very low inbreeding coefficient.
+She already likes to give kisses.
+I do like how she’s shaping up conformation wise.
+She looks like her mom, but she’s shaped more compactly like Heath.
+Veronica is trending up on her adult weight estimates this week.
+With Cara’s litter not growing much, Veronica’s starting to look like my best candidate for staying here.

 Abby + Rhett – DOB – 4/14/26 – the Warmhearted Litter – ready around 6/23/26

-Winona – white/apricot long-coat female – one week old – charting to be 4.0 pounds – on hold
+Winona – white/apricot long-coat female – seven weeks old – charting to be 6 pounds, 11 ounces – available for deposit list selection

-Winnie – black & white long-coat female – one week old – charting to be 4.75 pounds – on hold
+Winnie – black & white long-coat female – seven weeks old – charting to be 7 pounds, 0 ounces – available for pet deposit list

-Whitney – white & cream long-coat female – one week old – charting to be 5.25 pounds – on hold
+Whitney – white & cream long-coat female – seven weeks old – charting to be 6 pounds, 9 ounces – available for deposit list selection

-Wendie – black & white long-coat female – one week old – charting to be 5.5 pounds – on hold
+Wendie – black & white long-coat female – seven weeks old – charting to be 6 pounds, 10 ounces – available for deposit list selection

-William – white & cream long-coat male – one week old – charing to be 3.5 pounds – on hold
+William – white & cream long-coat male with cleft lip – six weeks old – charting to be 6 pounds, 3 ounces – available for a special family

 Bitsy + Halen – DOB 4/17/26 – The Xquisite Litter – ready around June 26, 2026